With Each Mile

 GoPro MAX

-The GoPro MAX is our most versatile camera—it’s like having three cameras in one.
+The GoPro MAX is our most versatile camera since it’s like having three cameras in one.
 It shoots 360-degree footage, GoPro HERO-style video, and photos all in one compact device.
 When we’re hiking, the views can be so stunning that it’s hard to know where to aim the camera.
-With the MAX, we don’t have to choose—it captures everything around us!
+The GoPro MAX captures everything around us!

 DJI Mini 2